-In the early 1900s Tara’s family immigrated to the United States from Poland and have remained involved with the local, Polish-American Catholic parish and community for the following hundred years.
-Tara spent most of her childhood serving morning and funeral masses in Polish and English for the Carmelite fathers before graduating summa cum laude with a Bachelor of Arts, Honors, in theology, art and international studies.
+In the early 1900s, Tara’s family immigrated to the United States from Poland and remained involved with the local, Polish-American community for the following hundred years.
+Tara spent most of her childhood serving morning and funeral masses in Polish and English for the visiting Carmelite fathers before graduating summa cum laude with a Bachelor of Arts, Honors, in theology, art and international studies.
 Tara received the Karl Rahner Award for Excellence in Theological Studies from Loyola University Chicago and is a member of Phi Beta Kappa.

 Upon graduation, Tara moved to South Africa and is currently pursuing a Bachelor of Electrical and Electronics Engineering.

-Inspired by her childhood and the landscape of her new home, Tara’s books explore themes concerning women, religion and secular society within a science fiction context.
+Inspired by her childhood and the landscape of her new home, Tara’s books explore themes concerning women, religion and secular society within a fantasy and science fiction context.

 In person, she likes talking about physics more than religion.